 It can stand alone or accompany other Authentic Moroccan recipes beautifully.

-Here's what you'll need to make these Moroccan lentils:
+Here's what you'll need to make this Classic Moroccan lentil salad:

 - Olive Oil